-Join Tim Grey for an in-depth discussion in this video Inverting a mask, part of Creating Composites in Photoshop.
+Join Tim Grey for an in-depth discussion in this video Inverting a mask, part of Photoshop: Creating Composites (2012).

 I'd be the first to admit, that while the general concepts of layer mask are …relatively straightforward, it is easy to get a little confused from time to time. …After all, we're dealing with a Layer Mask, which is a somewhat abstract concept. …Where black blocks pixels and white reveals pixels, and sometimes we use a …selection as the basis of that layer mask. …And we might lose track of which direction we're headed. …Let's take a look at an example, and a solution to a challenge that you might …face periodically with your layer mask.
 I have, in this case, a photograph of the …Flat Iron building, and below it, a layer that contains a cloudy sky.…